These fluffy and rich muffins are absolutely delicious with a tender apple taste.

 The whole process is fairly simple, especially if you have a stand mixer.
 In the stand mixer, you want to mix together eggs and sugar and whisk them until combined.
 I wanted to stir in the apples to allow them to soak in the sugar/egg mixture.
 This helps render the apples.
 The apples should be cubed before being added to the sugar/egg mixture.
 While the apples are rendering, I like to whisk the remaining dry ingredients into a separate bowl.

 I will admit, I don’t really measure the salt and cinnamon.
-I kind of just chuck it in and assume that it everything is going to be fine.
-I like more spice and flavor in everything, so I don’t mind overdoing it.
+I kind of just chuck it in and assume that everything is going to be fine.
+I like spice and flavor in everything, so I don’t mind overdoing it.
 But be careful!
 Some spices have pretty negative side effects from being overused – so be careful.
 Now is also the time to melt the butter.
-I use the microwave in 10-second burst.
+I use the microwave in 10-second bursts.

 Then it’s time to add everything together and mix until just incorporated.
 This can be done in the mixer or by hand using a spatula.
 You don’t want to overwork the mixture here because it can over mix which makes the dough chewier.
 Then it’s time to portion out the batter among the pan and bake in the oven.

 I adjusted my recipe to the number of apples I had which left me with about 24 muffins.
 And I ate them faster than I should have.